 When it comes to population control, hunting and fishing have traditionally been the preferred methods in use.
 But going back to what I said about shifting opinions, many places with an animal population problem are now using other methods rather than encouraging hunting.

-Staten Island, New York spent $2 million last year on a vasectomy program for bucks in its urban deer herd.
+Staten Island, New York once spent $2 million on a vasectomy program for bucks in its urban deer herd.

 At first, I thought it was an isolated, weird solution.
 But then it happened again my home State of Michigan.
 Ann Arbor started sterilizing does as a non-lethal complement to sharpshooters taking out select deer.
 I wrote stories about both issues and while researching I was surprised to see both the non-lethal programs were carried out by the same wildlife control non-profit program, White Buffalo Inc.